-Following the announcement last night, 23 March, from Prime Minister, Boris Johnson, we have made the following procedural changes with immediate effect.
+As Coronavirus lockdown guidelines ease, the following procedural measures exist in stores.
 We apologise for any inconvenience that this may cause, but the health and safety of our staff, customers and suppliers is our priority.

 Kangaroo Self Storage encourages you to get in touch with your store team directly if you have any questions.
 They can be reached on T: 0800 012 1528

-Your storage centre will remain open 7 days a week for all customers with an essential requirement.
+Your storage centre is open 7 days a week for all customers.
 These are the opening times:

 Monday – Friday: 9 – 5pm